Catalin-Ripanu/curriculum-vitae/README.md

 My CV in Latex.

-Feel free to correct any Latex errors.
+Feel free to correct any errors you find.

 I'll try to update it frequently.